matthijsvandew/EMAworkbench/assignment_3/EPA1352-G13-A3/model/README.md

 * [model_run.py](model_run.py): Sets up the model run (conditions).
 Calls the model.
 Run the simulation without visualization.

     In this file, you define model batch runs.

+* [road_graph_nx.py](road_graph_nx.py): Draws a graph from the file that is also used in `model.py`.
+Uses the information in the file to calculate the shortest paths between sourcesinks.

 * [ContinuousSpace](ContinuousSpace): The directory contains files needed to visualize Python3 Mesa models on a continuous canvas with geo-coordinates, a functionality not contained in the current Mesa package.